Kansas lawmakers pass bill to allow Farm Bureau health plan

 Some Democratic critics of the Farm Bureau bill tried unsuccessfully to block its passage by appealing to rural Republicans who support expanding the state’s Medicaid health coverage for the needy in line with the Affordable Care Act.
 The House passed a modified version an expansion plan from Kelly last month, but the Senate has yet to take it up.

 “There’s more than one piece that’s going to solve what we’re facing,” said Rep. Jason Probst, a Democrat from south-central Kansas.
-“We should hold this part of the puzzle up until they take
+“We should hold this part of the puzzle up until they take action on their part of the puzzle.”

 Farm Bureau officials said they expect about 42,000 people eventually to take its coverage if the law passes, promising lower rates than plans complying with federal mandates.
 They believe the takers would be individuals who either have no coverage or struggle to pay for individual coverage.